stubillwhite/biweekly-coding-problems/problems/pokemon-data-science.md

 Questions to answer:

+- How many Pokémon species are there in total?
 - Which Pokémon has the highest health?
 - Which Pokémon has the least health?
 - Which Pokémon are of the Dancing Pokémon species?